Home > Facade > “Future Façade is about Creating a Sustainable Façade”

-Adaptive façade systems can optimise its form in order to react to environmental conditions.
-Glass used to lead to energy loss, thus the major benefit is to be able to use glass and to control certain conditions at the same time.
+Adaptive façade systems can optimise their form in order to react to environmental conditions.
+Glass is used to lead to energy loss, thus the major benefit is to be able to use glass and to control certain conditions at the same time.
 For example, insulating glass units with an integrated sun protection system protect against sunlight, heat, and noise.
 A simple idea that needed an intelligent system: Clever, integrated pressure compensation maintains the permissible climate loads in the cavity.
 Another example is a façade that allows ventilation directly from outside.
 These self-conditioning façades are able to ensure the pressure and moisture exchange necessary for the transparent areas.
 Condensation in the cavity between the panes is therefore effectively prevented by the laws of building physics.
-Adaptive façade solutions need extensive R&D, with an own internal R&D department and a test and inspection center, the seele group creates customised solutions.
+Adaptive façade solutions need extensive R&D, with its own internal R&D department and a test and inspection centre, the seele group creates customised solutions.

 Could you please tell us about energy harvesting façades?

-To minimise the energy footprint of a building, solar panels on façades can be used for energy harvesting purpose.
+To minimise the energy footprint of a building, solar panels on façades can be used for energy harvesting purposes.
 Our clients request to build envelopes which are more related to performance, acoustics or aesthetics.
 The goal is to create a signature building.
 Nevertheless, there is the possibility to incorporate solar panels for energy generation.

 What are the tools for creating future façades?